primesoft-group/oneconnexx-docs/_pages/addins/en/scriptrunner.md

 | endpoint | Optional name of endpoint used in transaction.
 (Optional, Default = "") |

-### Anwendungsbeispiele
+### Example

-##### Ausführen eines Powershell Skripts
+##### Execution of a Powershell script

-Powershell-Skripte (.ps1 Dateien) können nicht direkt ausgeführt werden.
-Stattdessen wird Powershell.exe aufgerufen und das auszuführende Skript als Parameter übergeben.
+Powershell scripts (.ps1 files) cannot be run directly.
+Instead Powershell.exe is started and the script to execute is passed as an argument.

 command: powershell\
-arguments: -File mein_skript.ps1
+arguments: -File my_script.ps1

-##### Datei über "file" Parameter mit Powershell weiterverarbeiten
+##### Pass a file via "file" pParameter mit Powershell weiterverarbeiten

-Wird das ScriptRunner Add-In über ein Ereignis aktiviert das einen Parameter "file" enthält, kann dieser Parameter als Platzhalter in den Programmargumenten verwendet werden.
+If the ScriptRunner add-in is activated via an event that contains a "file" parameter, this parameter can be used as a placeholder in the program arguments.

 command: powershell\
 arguments: -File mein_skript.ps1 -InputFile {file}

-Ereignisse mit "file" Parameter können von folgenden Add-Ins abonniert werden:
+Events with a "file" parameter can be subscribed from the following add-ins:
+* DatabaseToCsv
 * FileDecompressor
 * FileCopy
 * FileSystemWatcher